 You can rest for up to 10 minutes if you want.

-I do my three sets of press-ups as part of my morning routine in between my routine tasks; journaling, box breathing and Kegel exercises.
+I do my three sets of push-ups as part of my morning routine in between my routine tasks; journaling, box breathing and Kegel exercises.

-* once you can do 10 press-ups on your knees, progress to one full press-up, then progress from there.
+* once you can do 10 push-ups on your knees, progress to one full push-up, then progress from there.

 - Use strict form